 Once you have processed the feedback and feel that you can start implementing solutions, you may want to start creating a formal plan or process that will help you improve.
 For example, if your manager has mentioned that you need to work on your attention to detail or planning skills, then go away and craft a new process for you to follow that takes all aspects of the feedback into consideration.
 Maybe you will create a new form or checklist to fill out each time you do a certain task, ensuring that you never miss a step.
 Formally documenting your improvement plan is an excellent way to prove that you’re taking the comments on board.
 You may even create a new process that can be taken up by the rest of the team.

 No matter what your specific solution is, it needs to start with visible change.
 Show that you are taking on the feedback and are being proactive about implementing it.

 Once you have begun to implement your changes, it can be a great idea to go back to your manager and talk about what you’ve been doing as a result of their feedback.
 Let them know that you’ve been thinking about their feedback and have taken calculated steps to act upon it.

 This is your chance to show that you’re committed and are putting in the work to become the best that you can be.
 This is a huge display of dedication, confidence and self awareness which will get a big tick from your manager.

 During this meeting, you have the opportunity to ask for further feedback on the steps you have taken so far.
 This will either result in praise and validation or additional advice that will be valuable to your growth.
 Remember, receiving feedback is a good thing.

 Let us help you and your organisation perform at its best.
-Whether your business is struggling with underperformance or experiencing issues associated with rapid growth, get in touch with our business improvement consultants today.
+Whether your business is struggling with underperformance of your team or experiencing issues associated with rapid growth, get in touch with our business improvement consultants today.